 Every two years, Randolph College finds a talented and engaging visiting professor to teach a 12-credit immersive course in the spring semester that examines life in the United States through a unique lens.
 This program extends far beyond class work and offers students the opportunity to travel to different parts of the U.S. during the semester to learn hands-on from experts with real-world experience regarding the chosen topic.

 The program is 12 credits, split over several courses that include a weekly seminar to discuss readings, film viewings, meeting with visiting speakers, and taking trips to visit museums, industry professionals, researchers, and everyday citizens who influence and are influenced by, American Culture.

-This year, Dr. Noel Wolfe is visiting Randolph to encourage discussion about Drugs in American Culture and the intersection of legal and illegal substances with questions of gender, sexuality, race, and class in the U.S., as well as the impact of the War on Drugs on mass incarceration.
+This year, Dr. Brennan Keegan is visiting Randolph to encourage discussion about the struggle to claim and define Native American landscapes and the intersection of environmental justice with questions of race, religion, and class in the U.S.

 As part of the AMCP, you will have the opportunity to address these questions and raise more of your own.
-This program includes a trip to Denver, Colorado where you will meet with entrepreneurs, researchers, and government officials, and talk to everyday people about the impact that marijuana legalization has had on their lives.
+This program includes a trip to Salt Lake City, Utah, Bryce Canyon National Park, Bears Ears National Monument, and the Navajo Nation, where you will meet with Native leaders and organizers, environmental policy makers, and government officials, and talk to everyday people about the meaning and value of the American landscape.